 Finding an interpreter to meet your needs is one of the ways Crayfish.io can assist people in business.
 It matches talented Chinese speaking professionals with Western businesses who need help in dealing with their Chinese partners and audiences, providing a source of qualified people to undertake projects and offer information, knowledge and cultural insight.

-Business users post their projects on to the Crayfish website and freelancing Chinese speakers bid for the work, with the transaction carried out through the Crayfish.io platform.
-Users pay a fee after they accept a freelancer’s proposal, with payment – less commission – released on completion of the job.
+Business users post their projects on the Crayfish website and Chinese speaking provider bid for the work, with the transaction carried out through the Crayfish.io platform.
+Users pay a fee after they accept a service provider's proposal, with payment – less commission – released on completion of the job.
 The Crayfish team also offers to project manage on behalf of the client for larger and more complex tasks.